aubreypc/cs203-S2019-conduct/conduct.md

   * Missing lab sections without consent of the course instructor
   * Not asking questions or participating in discussions
   * Not doing your share of the labs
-  * Interrupting a team member with criticism without offering him/her the opportunity to share their views
+  * Interrupting a team member with criticism without offering them the opportunity to share their views
-  * Passing offensive comments during discussions
+  * Making offensive comments during discussions
   * Trying to dominate a discussion
   * Talking about topics entirely irrelevant to the discussions